amvtek/SqlMake/docs/workflow.rst

 Renaming schema elements (VARS)
 -------------------------------

-SqlMake resources maybe used during development as *normal* SQL file without the help of the **sqlmake** command.
-The **VARS** instruction allows to define which *name* maybe redefined when compiling the schema.
+SqlMake resources may be used during development as *normal* SQL file without the help of the **sqlmake** command.
+The **VARS** instruction allows to define which *name* may be redefined when compiling the schema.
 The **sqlmake** command allows to redefine some of the schema name by means of the **--def option**.

 Renaming example
 ~~~~~~~~~~~~~~~~

-Let's assume that in file mytable.sql, we want to allows renaming at *compilation
+Let's assume that in the mytable.sql file, we want to allow renaming the table t_mytable
-time* the table t_mytable into something else and also to change table owner
+at *compilation time* into something else and also to change the table owner
-amvtek into another role defined by variable schema_owner.
+amvtek into another role defined by variable owner_role.
 A **VARS**
 instruction will be added at the top of the file to make this possible.

 .. code-block:: sql